Open Letter to EC-Council: Request for Programmatic Credential Verification API

 We would welcome the opportunity to discuss this further with EC-Council's engineering or partnerships team.
 We are prepared to:

-- Provide detailed technical specifications for any of the above options
+- Discuss detailed technical requirements for any of the above options

 - Test and validate any API endpoint in a staging environment before production rollout